What Is Lemmatization?

 - Reducing dimensionality of problems in text classification, sentiment analysis, or topic modeling

-A related approach to lemmatization is stemming.
-It is based on simple heuristic rules and is easier to implement and faster than lemmatization.
-But stemming often results roots or word parts that are not actual words, whereas lemmatization is more accurate and returns valid dictionary words.
-For applications that require preserving meanings of the words, lemmatization is more useful than stemming.
+A related approach to lemmatization, stemming, is based on simple heuristic rules.
+It often results in roots or word parts that are not actual words, whereas lemmatization always returns valid dictionary words.